 So instead, I give my kids a time frame.
 I let them know I’ll be available in two minutes.
 And even then, I also explain I’ll still have to run back to the kitchen periodically.

 Other times, kids will need to wait longer.
-You might be driving, but you can’t give your child your full attention until you’ve parked.
+You might be driving, but you can’t give your toddler your full attention until you’ve parked.

-You don’t have to drop everything right this moment, so let your child know when you plan to.
+You don’t have to drop everything right this moment, so let your toddler know when you plan to.
 That way, she knows you’ll be with her as soon as it’s possible.

 Psst… Like what you’ve read so far?
 Download the 31 Days to Better Parenting worksheets, FREE!